-Evaluation Plans for Year 1 Biennially Rated Tenured Educators in School Year 2016-2017 and Beyond
+Evaluation Plans for Biennially Rated Tenured Educators in School Year 2016-2017 and Beyond

 Most Recent Summative REACH Students Rating What happens the following school year?
-Excellent and Proficient Remain on the Biennial Plan Developing Move to an Annual Plan and placed into a Professional Development Plan Unsatisfactory Placed on a Remediation Plan Biennially rated educators with fewer than two Cycle will re-start in SY 2016-2017.
-Educator will be evaluated in SY 2016-2017 and SY 2017-2018 and will receive a summative REACH Students observations Rating in SY 2017-2018
+Excellent and Proficient Remain on the Biennial Plan Developing Move to an Annual Plan and placed into a Professional Development Plan Unsatisfactory Placed on a Remediation Plan Biennial Year 1 educators with at least 1 completed Formal observation Move to Biennial Year 2 and will receive a summative REACH Students Rating at the end of Biennial Year 2 (as long as all required observations are completed) Labels within RLS will note Biennial Year 2 Carryover for anyone still needing an Informal observation in Year 2.
+Biennial Year 1 educators with no completed Formal observation Cycle will re-start.
+Educator will be observed in SY 2017-2018 and SY 2018-2019 and will receive a summative REACH Students Rating in SY 2018-2019